 “When the top prize is very large, ticket buyers appear indifferent to the fact that their chance of winning is minuscule.”
 Daniel Khaneman, Thinking, fast and slow

 - Research has also found evidence that rich and vivid descriptions of an outcome (e.g. fantasies about your lifestyle as a lottery winner) help to reduce the impact of probabilities.
-In particular people are more heavily influenced (in terms of weighting of probabilities) if an event is described by using frequencies (e.g. the number of people) than by using standard indicators of probability or risk.
+In particular people are more heavily influenced (in terms of weighting of probabilities) if an event is using frequencies (e.g. the number of people) than by using standard indicators of probability or risk.

 - This is why gaming sites tend to promote the number of winners rather than the chance of winning.
 From a marketing perspective it suggests using rich media to bring events to life and avoid using abstract concepts of probability that people struggle to understand.